 - The award for each family is based on the demonstrated need, number of families applying for tuition assistance, and the funds available.
 Typically awards are a percentage of the demonstrated need.

-- Awards are considered final only when all required information is received by SSS, and the Director of Enrollment Management and Financial Aid receives the signed Financial Aid Agreement.
+- Awards are considered final only when all required information is received by SSS, and the Director of Admission receives the signed Financial Aid Agreement.

 - All financial information submitted by parents is held in strictest confidence by the Financial Aid Committee.